 October 14, 1982

-Carbon County Railway was shut down on October 14, 1982.
-All cars were sold.
+Carbon County Railway was shut down on October 14, 1982, and coal hopper cars were sold.
+The two locomotives were sent to U. S. Steel's Geneva steel plant near Provo, Utah.
 (Extra 2200 South, Issue 80, published in May 1984, p.
-30) The two SW9 locomotives ended up at the Geneva steel plant near Provo, Utah.
+30)

 April 4, 1984

 The federal Interstate Commerce Commission approved the abandonment of Carbon County Railway.
 (ICC Decision AB-190 (Sub no. 1), dated April 4, 1984)